 More on that in a second.

 Shawn Achor is a happiness guru who has studied the science of happiness at Harvard.
-He is also Oprah’s happiness coach and is consulted by numerous organizations, included the Pentagon!
+He is also Oprah’s happiness coach and is consulted by numerous organizations, including the Pentagon!
 I tell you this because there is hard data to support happiness.
 It is not just because I currently live in Berkeley that I am telling you this!

 If you consciously choose happiness you can trump genetics and experience.
 Happy people are more productive at work too.
 Happiness impacts your whole being.

 Because this was a Buick event we did speak about cars!
-The average person will spend about 38,000 hours in a car and it is typically considered the 2nd least happiest time of the day (the 1st being when you are doing household chores).
+The average person will spend about 38,000 hours in a car and it is typically considered the 2nd least happy time of the day (the 1st being when you are doing household chores).
 People in California (in places like LA and the SF Bay Area) spend an average of 101 minutes a day in a car.